-You’ll still have almost everything you get in a two-minute burst.
-Apex Arrow, Blast Arrow, Iron Jaws, Sidewinder, Barrage and so on.
+You will still have almost everything you get in a two-minute burst: Apex Arrow, Blast Arrow, Iron Jaws, Sidewinder, Barrage and so on.
 The only major loss is that you downgrade your song procs.

-That feels bad, but remember that if your party wants to odd-minute burst, there’s a reason.
+That feels bad, but remember that if your party wants to odd-minute burst, there is a reason.
 The party-wide gains should far outweigh your loss of Pitch Perfects under buffs.

 Downtime song handling

 Fights will often have some pure downtime with nothing to target.
-There are so many possible forms and timings, that there’s no one answer on handling this.
+There are so many possible forms and timings that there is no one answer to handle this.

 When you get a chance between raid sessions, you can sit down with the timings and work out a plan.
 Or, look for some tips from The Balance or other trusted sources.